Can OISS help me file my taxes?

 The most common type of income is wages; the money withheld from each paycheck is an estimated payment of the federal and state income tax obligation.
-This money is sent by the employer to the IRS and the Connecticut Department of Revenue Services in the employee's account (the account number is the Social Security number).
-Taxable scholarship payments may have some amount withheld similar to wages.
+This money is sent by the employer to the IRS and the Connecticut Department of Revenue Services in the employee's account (your account number should be your Social Security or ITIN number).
+Taxable scholarship payments may federal tax withholdings similar to wages.
 Investment income (not including bank interest) rarely has an amount withheld in advance; the applicable tax is paid when filing the tax forms.

 Do I need a SSN or an ITIN to file taxes?

-It depends on your circumstances.
 If you had no U.S. source income, you do not need a SSN or an ITIN to file Form 8843.
-However, If you do not have a social security number and you had U.S. income, you may be eligible for a SSN or an ITIN.
+However, If you have U.S. source income you will need either an SSN or ITIN to file your return.

-What are some of the typical forms I may receive for tax filing purposes?
+What forms (income statements) am I likely to receive for tax filing purposes?

 What should I do if I didn't receive or if I lost the Form W-2?